teolandon/tmux-hackernews/README.md

 In order to customize the plugin to your liking, you have to navigate to its directory (`~/.tmux/plugins/tmux-hackernews/` if you used TPM), and edit the `vars.conf` file.

 List of variables:
  * `browser` - Choose your browser by editing this variable.
 Simply enter the name of your browser as you would enter it in a terminal window.
-The plugin assumes that your browser takes a URL as an argument and opens it up in a new tab.
-Default browser is w3m, since it's terminal based, so it will work for people using tmux for ssh sessions, while it is also included in a lot of systems.
+The plugin assumes that your browser takes a URL as a single argument and opens it up in a new tab.
+If your browser needs an option to open the tab in your liking, you should add the option, it will be considered.
+If you need options *after* the url, then leave an issue and I will look into implementing that.
+If no browser is set, the keybind run xdg-open to open up the default browser.
  * `max_chars` - Specify the maximum character width you desire the headline field to take.
 Any headlines longer than this character width will be truncated with three dots in the end.
 Fixed width and dynamic width options might be implemented in a future update.

 ## Keybinds